-In his diverse appellate practice, Michael F. Smith has been involved in appeals in a wide variety of state and federal courts and tribunals, on behalf of parties and amici curiae.
+In his diverse appellate and emergency litigation practice, Michael F. Smith has been involved in matters in a wide array of state and federal courts and tribunals, on behalf of parties and amici curiae.
 (Of course, past results are no guarantee of future success).
-Noteworthy matters in which he has been involved include:
+Noteworthy among them in recent years are:

 ● Great American Ins.
 Co. v.
 E.L.
 Bailey & Co., Inc., 841 F.3d 439 (6th Cir.
 2016).
 Sixth Circuit resolved two issues of first impression under Michigan law as to proper time and forum for principal to bring bad-faith claim relating to surety’s payments under performance and construction bonds.

 ● Bar’s Prods., Inc. v.
 Bars Prods.
 Int’l, Inc., 2016 U.S. App.
 LEXIS 19991 (6th Cir.
 2016).
 Judgment for $2.5-million against maker of automotive aftermarket product vacated in part, and company’s original claims revived and remanded for trial.

 ● Chrysler Group L.L.C. v.
 Fox Hills Motor Sales, Inc., 776 F.3d 411 (6th Cir.), cert. denied, 576 U.S. 1035 (2015).
 Michigan and Nevada auto dealer-franchise laws pre-empted by the Consolidated Appropriations Act of 2010, since they bar relief for dealers terminated from old Chrysler's dealer network in bankruptcy who established in subsequent arbitrations that they should be added to the new Chrysler's network.